-This year the Board set aside funds for the SiteConcept Planning for the Buchan Caves Reserve and On Country JM projects.
+This year the Board set aside funds for the Buchan Munji visitor centre design, JMP implementation and governance.

-Following the damage caused to infrastructure and facilities at the Buchan Munji Reserve by the 2019/20 bushfires, the joint managers, GLaWAC and Parks Victoria agreed that a site concept plan was required to ensure the best long-term value was achieved with the Victorian Government's Bushfire recovery funding.
-The Board and staff provided significant "in kind" support for this work, including attendance on both the project working group and governance committee.
+Following the damage caused to infrastructure and facilities at the Buchan Munji Reserve by the 2019/20 bushfires, the joint managers, GLaWAC and Parks Victoria agreed that a site concept plan was required to ensure the best long-term value was achieved with the Victorian

+Government's Bushfire recovery funding.
+The Board and staff provide significant "in kind" support for this work, including attendance on both the project working group and governance committee.
 The Board hosted and attended events onsite to provide cultural input to the Concept Plan.

-This collaboration has led to GLaWAC's completion of a Cultural Interpretations Plan for the site which envisions a transformation of the Visitor Centre and the many spaces in the reserve for gathering, walking and various types of accommodation.
+A key outcome from this work is the design for a significant upgrade of the Visitor Centre and the many spaces in the reserve for gathering, walking and various types of accommodation.